 What are the recent legislative changes directly affecting landlords?

-Since 2016, landlords have been going penalised with an increase in stamp duty for owning multiple properties, have seen their tax reliefs cut and more recently it has just been announced that tenant fees are being scrapped.
+Since 2016, landlords have been going penalised with an increase in landlord stamp duty for owning multiple properties, have seen their tax reliefs cut and more recently it has just been announced that tenant fees are being scrapped.

 These penalties have resulted in two likely outcomes;